The Theory and Practice of Nurture Groups

 • The relevance of early childhood experiences on the learning, development, and wellbeing of children and young people.

-• How attachment theory and neuroscience underpin the Six Principles of Nurture and nurture practice.
+• How attachment theory and neuroscience underpin the Six Principles of Nurture and nurture practices.

 • The theoretical basis for The Boxall Profile®.